turingschool/curriculum/source/projects/dinner_dash.markdown

 Implement a "checkout" procedure using Stripe, Paypal or another service to handle credit card transactions in a "sandboxed" developer environment.

 When the card is processed, update the order to "paid" and send a confirmation email to the user.
 Emails should _only_ be sent when the app is in `production` mode.
 Don't spam people while you're getting it working.

+### Phone Confirmation

+As a restaurant I have a registered contact phone number.
+When an order is placed online the system calls me with an interaction like this:

+* "Hi, this is DinnerDash calling with an online order.
+Press 1 to accept, 3 to reject".
+They press "1"
+* "The customer name is John Schmoe."
+* "The customer will pickup the order at 5:45PM"
+* "The order includes: shrimp wontons, chicken pad thai large, and green tea ice cream small.
+There are a total of 3 items."
+* "Press 1 to confirm the order, 2 to repeat, or 3 to cancel."
+* The result of the call updates the order in the database and sends an email to the customer.